Andreev spin qubits based on the helical edge states of magnetically doped two-dimensional topological insulators: Acknowledgements

 \section{Acknowledgements}

 The authors greatly acknowledge interesting discussions with F.Taddei and A.Braggio, and financial support from the TOPMASQ ("Topological material platform for the implementation of Andreev spin qubit") project, a Cascade call project (CUP E13C24001560001) financed by the “National Quantum Science \& Technology Institute”, PE00000023 (Next Generation EU).
+Fruitful and inspiring discussions with A.Richaud and A.Crippa are also acknowledged.